pburkholder/decksets/2018-04-cf-summit/text.md

 ![inline](https://clubrunner.blob.core.windows.net/00000008680/Images/P-Chung.jpg) ![inline](https://secure.meetupstatic.com/photos/event/c/c/c/5/600_467212421.jpeg)

-^I came up through technology first as a geophysicist, doing field work and data analysis, and then as a sysadmin for research labs, then the private sector.
-I caught the DevOps bug in 2010, as soon as I heard about it, as it pulled together the work I'd been doing with infrastructure automation and testing, and it added a framework for team collaboration.
+^I came up through technology first as a geophysicist, doing field work and data analysis, and then as a sysadmin for research labs and the private sector.
+I caught the DevOps bug in 2010, as soon as I heard about it, as it pulled together the work I'd been doing with automation and testing, and with the framework for team collaboration.

-^Before joining the US Government, I'd spent two years working for Chef Software, where I'd spent much of my time coaching around DevOps practices, with automation at the core.
-I struggled to nurture DevOps practices in regulated industries, though, and would see weird antipatterns emerge when different teams wouldn't trust each other's use of the tool, even when they had everything in code, with peer review and testing.
+^Before joining the US Government, I'd spent two years with Chef Software, where I'd spent time coaching around DevOps practices, with automation at the core.
+I struggled to nurture DevOps in regulated industries, though, and would see weird antipatterns emerge when different teams wouldn't trust each other's use of the tool.

 ---